Queen of Soul also leaves a powerful civil rights legacy

 “Her songs were songs of the movement,” Andrew Young, the former King lieutenant and U.N. ambassador, said Thursday.
 “R-E-S-P-E-C-T. … That’s basically what we wanted.
 The movement was about respect.”

-The SCLC often struggled financially, but Franklin played an important roles in keeping the movement afloat.
+The SCLC often struggled financially, but Franklin played a vital role in keeping the movement afloat.

 “Almost every time we needed money, there were two people we could always count on: Aretha Franklin and Harry Belafonte,” Young said.
 “They would get together and have a concert, and that would put us back on our feet.”